Soldev

 There are two major IDL formats, Shank and Anchor.

-A popular tool to parse these files is Codama.
-It is going to take your IDL and produce all the javascript files with functions required to produce valid instructions for your specific program.
+We use tools like Codama to take our IDL and produce all the javascript files with functions required to produce valid instructions for your specific program.

 import { createFromRoot } from 'codama';